Liu Huanhua

-Liu Huanhua (刘焕华 (Liú Huànhuá); born 20 August 2001) is a Chinese weightlifter currently competing in the men's 102 kg category.
-He is also the current senior world record holder for both the clean and jerk and the total in his weight class.
+Liu Huanhua (刘焕华 (Liú Huànhuá); born 20 August 2001) is a Chinese weightlifter currently competing in the men's 110 kg category.
+He also holds world records in the former 102 kg category.

 Liu won a gold medal in the men's 102 kg category at the 2024 Summer Olympics by lifting total of 406 kg.
 He became the first male weightlifting Olympic champion from China that weighed more than 100 kg.

 Career

 Early career

 Liu became involved in the sport of weightlifting in Chenzhou at the age of 13, where he was soon identified and drafted by the coach of the Tianjin weightlifting team.

 His first recorded appearance was at the 2018 China Youth Championships, competing in the men's 77 kg class.
 He finished first in both the snatch and clean and jerk, winning a gold medal.

 In 2021, Liu advanced to the men's 81 kg class at the 14th National Games of China held in Shaanxi.
 His performances resulted in a third-place finish overall.